GaleJames-creator/gale-james/tutorials/getting-started-with-payment-api.md

 ## Step 1: Get your API keys

-API keys authenticate your requests to PaymentFlow.
+API keys authenticate your requests to Payment.
 You'll need different keys for testing and production.

 ### Obtain your keys

-1. Sign in to the PaymentFlow Dashboard.
+1. Sign in to the Payment Dashboard.
 2. Navigate to **Developers** → **API Keys**.
 3. You will find two types of API keys:
    - **Test keys** (prefix: `sk_test_`): Use these for development and testing purposes.